tjkemper/riddle/riddles.md

 2) If it takes 5 machines 5 minutes to make 5 widgets, how long would it take 100 machines to make 100 widgets
 3) In a lake, there is a patch of lily pads.
 Every day, the patch doubles in size.
 If it takes 48 days for the patch to cover the entire lake, how long would it take to cover half the lake?

-## 14. Two ropes burn at an hour each, how can you measure
+## 14. Two ropes burn an hour each.
+How can you measure:
-1) 2 hours
+a) 2 hours
-2) hour and a half
+b) Hour and a half
-3) 45 min
+c) 45 min
-*(note the ropes have “uneven” burn rates throughout, i.e. we should not light it in the middle)*
+*(Note: the ropes have “uneven” burn rates throughout, i.e. we should not light it in the middle)*

 ## 15. Links
 Join the four three-link chains on the left to form the circular chain on the right.
 To join two chains, you must cut, and then re-weld, a link.
 How do you form the circle in three cuts.